 - Water damage from sewers and drains

-Exclusions: Foremost policies allow for 30-day vacancies, after which landlords can switch from landlord coverage to vacant home insurance.
+Exclusions: Foremost policies feature a vacancy allowance time frame, after which landlords can switch from landlord coverage to vacant home insurance.
 This is an advantage over other rental policies that may have a maximum amount of time allowed before coverage is canceled.

 Foremost customers can contact the company by phone or work through a local agent.

-Country Financial was founded in 1925 and has an A+ financial strength rating from AM Best and very few customer complaints online.
+Country Financial was founded in 1925.
+It has an A+ financial strength rating from AM Best and the NAIC recorded zero customer complaints for the insurance provider in 2020.
 The company provides rental insurance in 19 states, including several coastal states, the South, the West, and the Midwest.

 Country Financial is our best regional rental insurance provider because the company offers a core line-up of coverages with great add-ons that we did not see elsewhere.
 They can insure large, multi-unit properties with high liability limits.
 However, coverage is only available in certain states.